Buckeyes Voted Preseason Conference Favorite

 From the Big Ten

-The 114th season of Big Ten football kicks off on Thursday, Sept.
-3, as Indiana hosts Eastern Kentucky.
-The conference’s other 10 teams open action on Saturday, Sept.
-5.
+The 115th season of Big Ten football kicks off on Thursday, Sept.
+2, as Indiana hosts Towson, Minnesota plays at Middle Tennessee State, and Ohio State welcomes Marshall.
+The conference's other eight teams open action on Saturday, Sept.
+4.

 BIG TEN PRESEASON POLL (Media Vote)